 - Isolate the selected area and gently raise the cover in that area so that it is away from the down filling as much as possible.

-- In a small dish, mix a solution of one part bleach/hydrogen peroxide/vinegar and two parts water.
+- In a small dish, mix a solution of one part cleaner (either bleach, hydrogen peroxide, or white vinegar) and two parts water.

 - Use the cotton swabs to carefully apply the solution to the affected areas.

 - If larger areas are present, the solution can be sprayed on, but take extra caution to ensure that it does not penetrate into the down filling.

 - Allow the stain to soak in the solution for a few minutes.

 - Gently scrub the area with a soft cloth.